arno-di-loreto/apihandyman.io/_posts/2020-01-15-api-toolbox-jq-and-openapi-part-1.md

 ## Install JQ

 JQ is a portable command line tool that's very easy to install.
-It's website states that _jq is written in portable C, and it has zero runtime dependencies.
+Its website states that _jq is written in portable C, and it has zero runtime dependencies.
 You can download a single binary, `scp` it to a far away machine of the same type, and expect it to work_ (`scp` is a file transfer tool).
-This is actually true, I have tested it on Linux servers, Windows CMS terminal, Windows Gitbash (standalone and inside VS Code) and MacOS terminal: never had a problem with it.
+This is actually true, I have tested it on Linux servers, Windows CMD terminal, Windows Gitbash (standalone and inside VS Code) and MacOS terminal: never had a problem with it.

 To install JQ on my personnal Macbook, I used `brew install jq`.
 On my professional Windows laptop, I simply downloaded the binary and added it to my PATH environment variable.
 Check {%include link.md link=site.data.jq.links.installation target=site.data.jq.link_target%} to see all available versions and ways to install it.